 Assistance or Service Animal / Guide Dog

 Assistance or service dogs are those that have been individually trained to help people with a special need.
-Emotional Support Animals aren’t accepted in our flights as service animals.
+Emotional support animals are not globally recognized as a service animal.

 • Present an official physical certificate qualifying it as an assistance dog or guide dog.
 Bear in mind that a doctor’s note is not enough to certify that you need to travel with an assistance animal.
 If the dog does not have the above mentioned official certificate, it will not be admitted on board.
+The training of the assistance dog must have been certified by an accredited organization, such as Assistance Dogs International (ADI), International Guide Dog Federation (IGDF), Assistance Dogs Assessment Association (ADAA), or the Spanish National Organization for the Blind (ONCE).

 • The dog must be at least 3 months old and be duly identified through a tattoo or microchip.